BatchClayderman/Cryptography-Schemes/README.md

 ### 8.2 Java

-Here is a link to my other implemented cryptography scheme, which is in Java programming language based on the JPBC library.
+Here is a link to my other implemented cryptography scheme, which is in the Java programming language based on the JPBC library.

 - GRS: [https://github.com/BatchClayderman/GRS](https://github.com/BatchClayderman/GRS)

 ### 8.3 Python

-Here are some links to my other implemented cryptography schemes, which are in Python programming language but not based on the Python charm library.
+Here are some links to my other implemented cryptography schemes, which are in the Python programming language but not based on the Python charm library.

 1) LB-PEAKS: [https://github.com/BatchClayderman/LB-PEAKS](https://github.com/BatchClayderman/LB-PEAKS)
 2) LLRS: [https://github.com/BatchClayderman/LLRS](https://github.com/BatchClayderman/LLRS)